What Are Legacy Applications? Types, Challenges, and Solutions

 Legacy Applications

-In an era of rapidly advancing technology and ever-growing user expectations, companies must regularly upgrade obsolete systems, whether 15 or only 5 years old.
+With rapidly advancing technology and increasingly high user expectations, companies must regularly upgrade outdated systems.

 Companies understandably want to maintain a vital operational system for as long as possible.
 However, clinging to outdated technology can quickly transform what was once an asset into a liability.
 Old systems can soon become dangerous, costly, and time-consuming.